 \subsubsection{Phase 4: Discriminative Phase.}

-The last phase of our data generation pipeline as shown in Figure \ref{fig:data-flow-Working-pipeline1} selects the one or two best NLQs from the set of candidate NLQs generated in the previous phase.
+The last phase of our data generation pipeline, as shown in Figure \ref{fig:data-flow-Working-pipeline1}, selects the one or two best NL questions from the set of candidates generated in the previous phase.

-Consider, for instance, the following two NLQs depicted in Figure \ref{fig:data-flow-Working-pipeline1}: \emph{"Find the center object which has nearest neighbor with neighbor mode 2"} and \emph{"Find the center id of nearest neighbor object with neighbor mode smaller than 2"}.
-The goal of the discriminative phase is to decide, which of the two NLQs better represents the SQL query \begin{footnotesize}\texttt{"SELECT T1.objid FROM neighbors AS T1 WHERE T1.neighbormode = 2"}\end{footnotesize}.
+Consider, for instance, the following two NL questions depicted in Figure \ref{fig:data-flow-Working-pipeline1}: \emph{"Find the center object which has nearest neighbor with neighbor mode 2"} and \emph{"Find the center id of nearest neighbor object with neighbor mode smaller than 2"}.
+The discriminative phase aims at deciding, which one better represents the SQL query \begin{footnotesize}\texttt{"SELECT T1.objid FROM neighbors AS T1 WHERE T1.neighbormode = 2"}\end{footnotesize}.

 Inspired by the centroid-based text summarization method \cite{rossiello-etal-2017-centroid}, the best NLQs are those, whose word embeddings are closest to the centroid of all sample questions.
 To find these points, we select the candidates that are closest to the centroid, i.e. the geometric median of all embeddings.
 For this, we apply \textit{SentenceBERT}\cite{reimers2019sentbert}, to generate a set of sentence embeddings for all candidates: $x_i \in \mathbb{R}^m$ and $1 \leq i \leq n$.
 The best NLQs are computed by taking the geometric median and selecting the closest embedding.